jamesob/txture/README.md

 **txture** is based on these priorities. **txture** is readable and easily modified, but it (should) work fine out of the box.

+## Note

+The current `lein` script causes step 4 of the installation to barf, so I've included the version of `lein` I use in the repository.

 ## Usage

 1. Check out `src/txture/config.clj`.
 Modify as necessary.